Rhizomatica/hermes-gui/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Build

+Check and configure .env file with your parameters (DEV/PROD) and run `npx ts-node setEnv.ts` to set .env values in enviroment.ts.

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.